Muddkipper/Muddkipper/README.md

 Hi, I’m Muddkipper and I use She/They pronouns
 I’m interested in Simracing, Coding and Making Music.
-I’m currently learning How to code in python and also doing robotics in school How to reach me Muddkipper@cybergal.com
+I’m currently learning How to code in python and also doing robotics in school You can reach me with this email ---> Muddkipper@cybergal.com

 <!---